 Paychecks shall be issued in a timely manner on a semi-monthly basis.
-Pay periods shall run from the first (1st) through the fifteenth (15th) and the sixteenth (16th) through the last day of the month.
+Pay periods shall run from the first $(1^{st})$ through the fifteenth $(15^{th})$ and the sixteenth $(16^{th})$ through the last day of the month.
 Individual Providers must submit their time sheets (calendars) within five (5) state workdays after the end of the pay period, or within the dates on the published payroll calendar, whichever is later, in order to ensure timely payment.
 The Customer's signature (or that of the authorized signatory or the Power of Attorney) must be on the time sheet in order to be processed for payment.
-Individual Providers may choose to mail, email, fax, or hand deliver timesheets to their local DORS office.
-Individual Providers shall not be required to record more than the last four digits of their Social Security Number on their timesheets.